ashukla21/DRL_REDQ_Project/README.md

 ##Everything related to main branch, data, and reproducing figures in REDQ:
 We reproduced the figures the authors discussed in the paper, which can all be located under the the plot_utils folder.
 We used their dataset: https://drive.google.com/file/d/11mjDYCzp3T1MaICGruySrWd-akr-SVJp/view?usp=sharing, (Google Drive Link, ~80 MB)

-## Steps that we followed to rectreate the results from the paper
+## Steps that we followed to recreate the results from the paper

 First created a conda environment and activated it:
 ```